twhite96/made-mistakes-gatsby/src/posts/articles/using-jekyll-2017.md

 ---

-Well there you have it, the complete tale of how I took something inherently simple and overly complicated it to suit my needs :stuck_out_tongue_winking_eye:.
+Well there you have it, the complete tale of how I took something inherently simple and overly complicated it to suit my needs.
 If you have any questions after looking over the source ask away in the comments below.

 [jekyll-picture-tag]: https://github.com/robwierzbowski/jekyll-picture-tag
 [sort_name]: https://github.com/mmistakes/made-mistakes-jekyll/blob/master/src/_plugins/sort_name.rb